 How do I prove the disability is service connected?

 This is when the VA presumes that certain disabilities were caused by military service.
 There is a presumption that the circumstance of the veteran's service caused the condition, and disability benefits are awarded.
 An example is a veteran who served in Vietnam and is presumed to have been exposed to Agent Orange.
 To learn more about presumptive conditions, review the following:

 How do I request military records and medical records?

 What is a C-file?

 A C-File is a VA claims file that contains all relevant information on a veteran.
 When you apply for disability benefits, the VA creates a claims file.
-All of the documents regarding your claim is in this file.
-It is important to know what is in your C-File and you should review this information to ensure it is accurate.
+All of the documents regarding your claim are in this file.
+It is important to know what is in your C-File, and you should review this information to ensure it is accurate.
 Typically, you can request a copy from your local VA regional office.
 Review this article on How to Understand the Basic Documents in Your VA Claims File (C-File) to learn more about C-Files.

 Is there a maximum disability rating I can receive compensation for?

 Yes.
 The VA assigns a disability rating ranging from 0-100%.
-You can have different ratings for different disabilities and you can add up the rating percentages, but the VA does not award compensation for a combined disability rating higher than 100%.
+You can have different ratings for different disabilities, and you can add up the rating percentages, but the VA does not award compensation for a combined disability rating higher than 100%.

 What is special monthly compensation?

 Special monthly compensation (SMC) is additional compensation paid to veterans with specific needs and disabilities.
 This is in addition to any disability compensation the veteran is receiving.
 An example of an SMC is Aid & Attendance.
 Review the following articles to learn more about SMC: